NoelProKillerYT/Cometa/README.md

 # Languages

-How to helping for Team_Bot Support new language
+How to helping for COMETA and COMETA Music Support new language

 Look for the file /translate/{yourlang}
 Translate the json file